ECHOES OF TOMORROW, online colloquium

 design.
 For the online colloquium Echoes of Tomorrow, Oliver Kruse will present Looping and, together with Thomas Obst (HLRS) and Doron Appelboim (Doron Appelboim Engineering), discuss technological solutions inspired by nature.

-Moderator: Matthew Ward (Goldsmiths, University of London)
+Moderator: Matt Ward (Goldsmiths, University of London)

 +

-With her project Zebrafish: Interspecies Futures, Carolyn Kirschner focuses on one of the most widely used laboratory organisms, the zebrafish, and examines its socio-cultural and scientific significance within the S+T+ARTS residency.
+With her project There is No Such Thing as a Fish Carolyn Kirschner focuses on one of the most widely used laboratory organisms, the zebrafish, and examines its socio-cultural and scientific significance within the S+T+ARTS residency.
 The project traces the complex entanglements between human and zebrafish worlds on both micro- and macro-levels, and speculates on the species’ possible future trajectories.
-In her artistic film, Kirschner investigates the fish’s various habitats—laboratory, pet shop, and natural environment—while engaging with
+In her artistic film, Kirschner investigates the fish’s various habitats—laboratory, pet shop, and natural environment—while engaging with research perspectives from the Physics of Life.
+As part of Echoes of Tomorrow, she will present excerpts from the film and, together with Ivo Sbalzarini (scientist) and Fiona Raby (designer), discuss the different epistemic and ethical viewpoints that shape the contemporary understanding of the zebrafish.